jmrah/okta-smartfhir-docs/SETUP.md

 PICKER_CLIENT_ID: _CLIENT_ID_FOR_PATIENT_PICKER_
 PICKER_CLIENT_SECRET: _CLIENT_SECRET_FOR_PATIENT_PICKER_
 ```

+### Create the Postman application in Okta.
+In Okta, create a new OIDC web application (in the applications menu), using the authorization code flow only.
+Remember to assign your users to this app.
+Add the URL `https://oauth.pstmn.io/v1/callback` in the `Sign-in redirect URIs` form field.

 ### Step 8- Create an API key for the Patient Picker
 At this time, the Patient Picker application uses an API key to read authorization server details, so we need an API key minted.
 PR's are welcome to update to use OAuth2 instead of an API key.
 Use the Security->API->Tokens menu to create this token.